bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/node-docs-complete.md

 `path.format` accepts an object as argument with the follwing keys:

 -   `root`: the root
+-

--   `dir`: the folder path starting from the root
+-   `dir`: the folder path starting fro
+-
 -   `base`: the file name + extension

 -   `name`: the file name